Spelljinxer/Red-vs-Blue-Simulator/README.md

 each team will take turns distributing their messages across the green population (see further below).
 This process will repeat until the Blue team eventually expels all of its energy, in which the game will end.
-The winner will be based on the total number of the voting population contrasted against the total number of the green population.
+The winner will be based on the total number of the voting population contrasted against the total number of the green population."
 ```

 > Report Drafting